trilogy-group/ws-eng-react-native-assessment/README.md

 # React Native Assessment

-This repository contains the scaffolding for creating a cross-platform application for the React Native assessment.
+This repository contains the scaffolding for creating a cross-platform application for the React Native Crossover assessment.

 Please checkout the branch corresponding to the assessment you are taking: